jburse/jekejeke-samples/README.md

 The samples are organized along the main components of Jekejeke Prolog.
-We thus find samples for the Runtime Library, the Development Enviroment and the Minlog Extension.
+We thus find samples for the Runtime Library, the Development Enviroment, the Minlog Extension and Prolog Packages.

 # Runtime Library Samples